PARTNERS IN Policymaking®

 Application for Partners in Policymaking®

-The Application is a fillable word document so all text boxes will auto fill as you type and the checkboxes are active, please follow the following steps:
+The Application is a fillable Word document, therefore all text boxes will auto-fill as you type.
+The checkboxes are active.
+If you need additional accommodations, please contact Stacey Hoaglund (email@example.com).
+The application due date is July 1, 2021.
+Please follow the following steps:

 - Once the document is open, make sure to select File-Save As